MarkLodato/vt100-parser/README.rst

 verbosity = INT
     Act as those ``-v`` or ``-q`` was given abs(INT) times, if INT positive or negative, respectively.
 Default is '0'.

+[SECTION]
+    Start a definition of a color scheme named SECTION.

 REQUIREMENTS